Chart Color Schemes

 Goodna has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely to influence the region.
-Notable initiatives include Goodna Central Mixed Use Development, Raceview Shopping Centre, Bundamba Energy Storage Facility, and Abadi Gaia Adult Residential Village.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 28 projects likely to influence the area.
+Key projects include Goodna Central Mixed Use Development, Raceview Shopping Centre, Bundamba Energy Storage Facility, and Abadi Gaia Adult Residential Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.